Comparison · May 2026

 - You want a purpose-built mobile approval queue and $0 cost while workflows wait

-- You prefer predictable action credit pricing over open-ended LLM API pass-through costs
+- You prefer predictable action credit pricing over an open-ended, per-step LLM bill

 - You need team-ready automation with multi-tenancy, shared workflows, and role-based access